Create Simple Scripting Rule

 Now we can test our rule.
 Before testing the rule, we must change the status of the rule to "Published".

-If we want to test a rule, we can click on the Run icon at the bottom of the page.
+If we want to test a rule, we can click on the Test Bench button.
 An input and output window will show up at the bottom of the page.
+Press the Run icon at the center of the window.

-The debug mode can be turned on by clicking on .
+The debug mode can be turned on by clicking on Debug off .
 In scripting rules, it will enable to write log() in the console.

 Request body example: